Nectarine Turnovers (Easy Nectarine Recipe)

 Make-Ahead and Storage Suggestions

-To freeze: Layer turnovers between sheets of parchment and freeze in an airtight container for up to 3 months.
+To freeze: Layer turnovers between sheets of parchment and freeze in an airtight container for up to three months.
 Thaw at room temperature.
-Enjoy cold, or rewarm in a 350° F / 176° C oven for about 10 minutes.
+Enjoy cold, or reheat in a 350° F (176° C) oven until warmed through.

 Other turnover and hand pie recipes you might enjoy: